The Student Budget

 As you make plans for your enrollment at Stanford, you should be aware of the estimated expenses that you will incur.
 The Financial Aid Office provides a standard budget that you may find helpful in your planning process.
 We use the standard budget to determine your eligibility for student loans.

-For a typical single graduate student living in University-subsidized housing (on-campus or off-campus) with no dependents, the standard budget is listed below.
+For a typical single graduate student living on campus with no dependents, the standard budget is listed below.
 In addition to these expenses, first year students can expect transition expenses including technology purchases, moving expenses, and others based on your personal situation.
-Students living off-campus in housing that is not subsidized by Stanford can expect living expenses to be 10% to 40% higher, depending on your living situation.
+Students living off campus can expect living expenses to be 10% to 40% higher, depending on your living situation.
 A good place to start exploring housing options is the Gateway for New Graduate Students website.

 |Budget Item||Academic Year Quarter||Academic Year||Summer Quarter||12 Month Budget|